-- Tributary waters: 330 linear feet approximately 3 width (ft).
-Other non-wetland waters: acres.
+- Tributary waters: linear feet wide.

+- Other non-wetland waters: acres

-Identify type(s) of waters:
+- Identify type(s) of waters:

 - Non-RPWs that flow directly or indirectly into TNWs.
+3.

-3. - Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+- U waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional waters within the review area (check all that apply):
+- Provide estimates for jurisdictional waters within the review area (check all that apply):

-Tributary waters: linear feet width (ft).
-Other non-wetland waters: acres.
+- ☐ Tributary waters: lin ☐ Other non-wetland waters: linear feet. wide.

+- acres.

-Identify type(s) of waters:
+- Identify type(s) of waters: